Arlington, VA, is a beautiful city home to some of the country's best schools, top employers, and rich culture

 **Education**: A college degree is required to work at most Arlington-based businesses.
 But college is more expensive in Arlington than in many other places.
 For example, education costs in Arlington are 24% higher than the national average.

-What are some of the benefits of living in Arlington, VA?
+What are some benefits of living in Arlington, VA?

 Arlington, VA, is a great city to live in, especially during September when thousands of guests attend the 2018 Floriade, one of the largest floral shows in the U.S. and Canada.
 Arlington, VA, is located in northern Virginia.
 It is a suburb of Washington, D.C.